phlax/aio.app/README.rst

 	  [listen/example]
 	  example-signal = my.example.listener

-And an example listener function
+And an example listener function.
+The listener function will be called as a coroutine

 .. code:: python

-	  @asyncio.coroutine
 	  def listener(signal, message):
+	      yield from asyncio.sleep(2)
 	      print(message)

 Signals are emitted in a coroutine